AlfredoHernandez/alfredohernandez.github.io/_posts/2021-02-22-virtual-proxy-weak-ref.md

 private weak var view: View?
 ```

-**Make sure to do the required changes in code to compile**

 But doing this, generates the following compiler error:

 > 'weak' must not be applied to non-class-bound 'View'; consider adding a protocol conformance that has a class bound

-One way to solve this compilation error is making the protocol only for classes, which is defined as `The protocol to which all classes implicitly conform.` like this:
+We can easily solve this compilation error is making the protocol only for classes (using the `class` keyword to make the protocol Class-Only).
+This constraint is defined as `The protocol to which all classes implicitly conform.` like this:

 ```swift
 protocol View: class {